-A light, organic fruit juice cocktail for any time of the year, especially during green and red colored holidays!
-Double or triple this party punch recipe when hosting a thirsty crowd!
+A light, organic fruit juice party punch cocktail for any time of the year, especially during green and red-colored holidays!
+Double or triple this easy punch recipe when hosting a thirsty crowd!

 I am probably going to start each post now with "OH, MY GOSH THIS IS SOOOO GOOD!
 YOU HAVE TO MAKE THIS!"
 I promise it is just because I only share my best and healthiest recipes with you.
 Not sure this party punch is categorized as healthy, but it sure is the best cocktail recipe, like a moscow mule, and a big time crowd-pleaser!